 We aren’t even going to bother with this.
 A friend watched the pilot and said it was horrible, with the majority of the time spent blowing things up.

-OFF OUR LIST but PICKED UP for FULL SEASON 1
+OFF OUR LIST but RENEWED for SEASON 2

 Taboo FX (premiered 1/10/17 and ran as a miniseries)